Persecution of transgender people under the second Trump administration: Executive Order 14168

+In November 2025, after the Supreme Court of the United States ruled that gender markers in passports could be restricted, the State Department introduced a policy to comply with the executive order that required passports issued to transgender people to mark the gender initially recorded on their birth certificates, superseding the prior policy that had been in place since 1992.

+Word blacklisting

+In January 2025, a list of "forbidden terms" was reportedly distributed within the government's health-related agencies, instructing employees to avoid certain words, including "gender", "transgender", or "LGBT".
+Such words were also widely removed from websites run by multiple different federal agencies, including the National Park Service Stonewall National Monument website.
+Editors at scientific journals, such as The BMJ and the European Journal of Public Health, objected to the policy.
+Scientific grants were revoked or reviewed on the basis of that LGBT topics had been mentioned in the research.

 Executive Order 14183

-On January 27, 2025, Trump signed an executive order declaring that a soldier being transgender "conflicts with a soldier's commitment to an honorable, truthful, and disciplined lifestyle, even in one's personal life" and that trans people "cannot satisfy the rigorous standards necessary for military service".
+On January 27, 2025, Trump signed an executive order declaring that a soldier being transgender "conflicts with a soldier's commitment to an honorable, truthful, and disciplined lifestyle, even in one's personal life" and that transgender people "cannot satisfy the rigorous standards necessary for military service".

-On March 18, 2025, Judge Ana C. Reyes blocked the executive order, ruling that banning trans people from the military likely violated their constitutional rights.
+On March 18, 2025, Judge Ana C. Reyes blocked the executive order, ruling that banning transgender people from the military likely violated their constitutional rights.

-A May 15 memo later detailed how trans service members would be discharged, saying that they would be given the discharge code of "JDK", which is typically used to indicate that a soldier is considered a threat to national security, and which can prevent them from getting future jobs or security clearances.
+A May 15 memo later detailed how transgender service members would be discharged, saying that they would be given the discharge code of "JDK", which is typically used to indicate that a soldier is considered a threat to national security, and which can prevent them from getting future jobs or security clearances.
 An August 4 United States Air Force memo announced that long-serving transgender members normally eligible for retirement benefits would be denied them.
 A memo sent out at the beginning of October advised that unit commanders could override the decisions of separation boards if the separation boards determined that transgender service personnel could remain in service.

 Executive Order 14187

 New York-Presbyterian Hospital canceled some appointments for gender-affirming care in response to Executive Order 14187.

 On January 28, 2025, Trump signed an executive order to "Protect Children from Chemical and Surgical Mutilation".
 The order described gender-affirming care for minors as "chemical and surgical mutilation of children" as well as "maiming" and "sterilizing".
 It stated "countless children" who received such care would regret a "horrifying tragedy that they will never be able to conceive children of their own or nurture their children through breastfeeding".
 The order also described the World Professional Association for Transgender Health's (WPATH) guidance as "junk science".

-The order states that the US Federal Government will not "fund, sponsor, promote, assist, or support the so-called 'transition' of a child from one sex to another".
+The order states that the U.S. Federal Government will not "fund, sponsor, promote, assist, or support the so-called 'transition' of a child from one sex to another".
 The provisions include: